 Active in community affairs, Shelia served as both president and vice-president of the Napa Humane Society, treasurer of the Napa Valley Education Foundation and as Volunteer Appreciation Chair for the Napa Valley Wine Auction.

-She lives in Napa’s Oxbow District with husband Jonathan, son Luke, the kittens; Ginger and Lily and the 3 year old fair fish, Logan.
+She lives in Napa’s Oxbow District with husband Jonathan, son Luke, the cats; Ginger and Lily and the 7-year-old fair fish, Logan.
 The family’s yard is devoted to growing fruit trees and they donate hundreds of pounds of citrus and apples to the Napa Food Bank each year.

 Jennifer Rue, Winemaker

 Jennifer’s interest in wine began early, and the Santa Monica native still recalls her disappointment at not being able, at the age of 14, to purchase a bottle of wine to pair with the Father’s Day dinner she was preparing.